iconben/FtModifier/README.md

 The creation time cannot be saved to the edited value, it always turns to the time at which the file was saved.

 ## Tests
-The program was tested under Window XP, Window 7.
-It should run under Windows 10, Windows 11.
+The program was tested under Window XP, Windows 2003, Window 7, Windows 2008, and Windows 10.
+It should also work under Windows 11.

 ## Develop
 Developed under Visual V++ 6.0 with MFC support.
 Any pull requests are welcome.